-Required readings must be purchased by students in advance of the course.
-All texts are available in paperback and electronic formats.
-Additional materials, such as online resources, extra readings, will be made available electronically and in hard copy when possible.
-Assigned readings and film screenings must be completed by the dates given in the syllabus.
+Sprezzatura must be purchased by students in advance of the course.
+It is available in paperback and electronic format.
+Additional materials, such as online resources, extra readings, will be made available electronically in PDFs and online links.
+Assigned readings must be completed by the dates given in the syllabus.
 In order for the class to have lively discussions about the material, everyone needs to complete assignments on time and be prepared to share thoughts about them.